Nurturing Your New Tires: Essential Care Guideline

 First Tire Rotation During Break-In Period

 Consider the first tire rotation with your new tires at 3,000-4,000 miles to detect any minor imperfections early to ensure consistent initial performance.
-You can return to the recommended schedule at 5,000-8,000 miles later after this initial rotation.
+After this initial rotation, you can return to the recommended schedule at 5,000-8,000 miles.

 Initial Tire Alignment During Break-In Period

 Consider the initial alignment after the first 1,000 miles with your new tires.
 This will give you peace of mind about their proper setup.
 A qualified mechanic might spot alignment issues that did not occur with the previous tires.
 United Tires and Service recommends alignment right after installing new tires.
-While this is not mandatory, it's highly recommended to ensure even wear, fuel efficiency, and service life optimization.
+While this is not mandatory, ensuring even wear, fuel efficiency, and service life optimization is highly recommended.

 Why Trust Us?